GiornoNyan/Hello-world/README.md

 # Hello-world
 Testing
-I am learning github and now i am testing it.
+learning git.
+now, i am trying to add some text .haha
+Is that a jojo reference